Code-Institute-Submissions/DAFT-PUNK-/README.md

     * after any of the font awesome icons are clicked the user is sent to the daft punk social media account in a new window.

+## Deyployment

+1. Firstly to create this project I created a repo in git hub called DAFT_PUNK_ and added my readme.

+2. Next I opened up visual studio code where I created a file with assets css and html inside.

+3. To connect my local file with my githup repo I went to my console and firstly used (cd) to locate my local file

+4. Next i used git clone and my repo link from git hup to clone my repo to my local file

+5. After this i started coding and after i was happy wioth my progress i use git commit -m "" and this was my initial commit.

+6. After i pushed the code up to github

+7. To deploy my project i went into settings in githup and located github pages

+8. I then seelected the master and created the hosted site.